For supporters there’s no greater joy than seeing a homegrown player come through the ranks and establish themselves as a first-team regular.

 However, not every academy graduate makes it (see Chelsea in the 2010s), but there are examples of those who flew the nest and then returned years later.
 A recent name is Steven Bergwijn, who spent part of his formative years at Ajax before turning professional at Eredivisie rivals PSV Eindhoven.

+The 25-year-old Dutch forward went on to continue his career at Tottenham Hotspur, but a lack of playing time forced a return to Amsterdam last summer.
 In light of that, here are several other players who returned to where it all began — but those reunions certainly proved costly…

 The 2000s saw La Masia enter a renaissance period.
 Barcelona’s famed academy churned out Andres Iniesta and Lionel Messi, who’d team up with fellow graduates Xavi and Carles Puyol.
 Before the decade was out, Gerard Pique would join them.
 He initially left Catalonia for Manchester United, but a lack of playing time saw him return.
 Barca paid £5m for the centre-back, which is nothing compared to what they spent to bring Cesc Fabregas back.
 Fabregas, who left home around the same time as Pique, would rejoin from Arsenal for £25.4m.
 It’s fair to say, despite a three-season tenure, the 2012/13 La Liga winner enjoyed a somewhat productive stint at the Camp Nou, which yielded 42 goals while he also created 50 more across 151 appearances in all competitions.